Stephen Jay Gould as a critic of orthodox neo-Darwinism

 - Arlin Stoltzfus comments: "Neo-Darwinians quite often say that mutation is "random" and imply that it is uniform, with no preferences.
 Sometimes this is made explicit, as when Ridley (1985, The Problems of Evolution.
 Oxford University Press, Oxford) says the following:

-"Because evolutionary innovations result from mutation and recombination, we should rephrase the question to ask whether mutaion and recombination produce directed or undirected change.
+"Because evolutionary innovations result from mutation and recombination, we should rephrase the question to ask whether mutation and recombination produce directed or undirected change.
 The answer is that, like pure Mendelian inheritance, they too are undirected.
 They do not consistently produce changes in any particular direction.
 Mutations affecting size are just as likely to produce

 taller organisms as shorter ones. " (p.
 25)